hbjornoy/t-SNE-vs-LLE/README.md

 - mnist
 - Data

-The fist 6 contains pickles of LLE and t-SNE transformations, while the last two contains our datasets.
+The first 6 contains pickles of LLE and t-SNE transformations, while the last two contains our datasets.